-Harmony is a principle of art which refers to how well all the visual elements work together.
-Elements which are in harmony should have some kind of logical progression or relationship.
+Harmony is a principle of art that refers to how well all the visual elements work together.
+Elements that are in harmony should have some kind of logical progression or relationship.
 It should just look like it works.

-If there is an element which is not in harmony with the rest of the artwork, it should stick-out and be jarring to look at; kind of like an off note in a song.
+If there is an element that is not in harmony with the rest of the artwork, it should stick out and be jarring to look at; kind of like an off note in a song.

 When I think of harmony, the first paintings which come to mind are Monet’s water lilies series:

 Below are some more examples of harmony in art.
 I also cover:

 - Harmony in Brushwork

 - Additional Resources